Calculation All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results

 Chromatogram - Results tab - Result Table

-The Result Table consists of the Heading, Upper Header, Left Header and columns, which may be default or user defined.
+The Result Table consists of the Heading, Header Row, Header Column, and columns, which may be predefined or user-defined.
 The appearance of the Result Table of chromatogram with linked calibration differs from the one without it.
-For chromatograms without calibration file linked some of the columns are not available.
+For chromatograms without calibration, some of the columns are unavailable.

 Note: